ndinata/result.ts/readme.md

 ## Documentation

+> Note: the documentation on this readme contains mostly high-level usage examples.
+> For a more comprehensive lower-level doc, feel free to read the heavily-commented
+> [implementation](./types/result.ts) instead (because that's the file you're using
+> in your codebase anyways).

 The main type `Result<T, E>` consists of two "variants": `Ok<T>` representing the success case and `Err<E>` representing the error case.